skarapost/EVLib/README.md

 EVLib is a library for the management and the simulation of EV activities in a charging station level which makes use of a set of available energy sources.
 It is implemented using Java, and its main goal is to manage the charging, discharging, battery swap and parking/charging inductively functions and support their integration into a single charging station.
 The library supports a large number of operations to properly manage EV-related activities.

 ## Documentation
-The documentation of EVLib is included in the evlib-javadoc.jar file in the ```/target``` directory.
+The documentation of EVLib is included in the evlib-javadoc.jar file in the ```/target``` directory, after the build phase.

 ## Main Functions